Discover the Many Benefits and Uses of Magnesium

 - 31+ years nursing female: 320 mg

 While the above numbers are a general guideline, some people need more or less magnesium due to other factors which may affect their ability to absorb or store the mineral.
-If you take high doses of vitamin D supplements or are deficient in vitamin K, you may need more magnesium.

-High levels of stress, alcohol intake and some diseases can affect the way magnesium is absorbed and used by your body.2 Magnesium may interact with certain medications; check with your doctor if you're not sure how much magnesium you should take based on your individual health concerns.
+High levels of stress, alcohol intake and some conditions can affect the way magnesium is absorbed and used by your body.2 Magnesium may interact with certain medications; check with your doctor if you're not sure how much magnesium you should take based on your individual health concerns.